 A fistula is a hole.

-An obstetric fistula of the kind that occurs in many developing countries is a hole between a woman’s vagina and one or more of her internal organs.
+An obstetric fistula is a hole between a woman’s vagina and one or more of her internal organs.
 This hole develops over many days of obstructed labor, when a mother is unable to access emergency maternal care.
 Contrary to a common misconception, this injury is not due to the ripping of tissue, rather it is due to the pressure of the baby’s head being pushed against the mother’s pelvic bone by uterine contractions during labor.
 This pressure can cut off the supply of oxygenated blood.
 Deprived of oxygen, the tissue becomes “necrotic” or dead.
 When this dead tissue falls away, it leaves behind holes in the vagina, bladder and sometimes the rectum.
 These holes result in permanent incontinence of urine and/or feces.
 A majority of women who develop fistulas are abandoned by their husbands and ostracized by their communities because of their foul smell.

 Traumatic fistula is the result of sexual violence.
 The injury can occur through rape or women being butchered from the inside with bayonets, wood or even rifles.
 The aim of sexual violence is to destroy the women and the community within which the sufferer lives.
 Once committed, the survivor, her husband, children and extended family become traumatized and humiliated.
 Panzi Hospital in Congo is a pioneer in treating victims of traumatic fistula, and Fistula Foundation is proud to support their work.
 Learn more about their work on our